MrHanestein/Open-Visa-Pathway-Hackathon-1-/README.md

 - It has built-in widgets and layout primitives for multi-step forms and chat-like interfaces.
 - It deploys easily (Streamlit Community Cloud / Railway) so judges can try the app quickly.

+## Disclosure

+The full code base was built during the hackathon with 10 days left on the clock.